Home > Community Education > English as a Second Language Program > ESL Intensive Day Program

 - Outings to museums, restaurants, parks, and other places of interest are organized throughout the year so students can visit Chicago, Madison, Milwaukee as well as Rockford and its surroundings.

 - Special projects and classes like chemistry, first aid, nutrition and pottery give the students additional learning experiences.

 All foreign students must obtain an F-1 Student Visa to study in the United States.
-Students will obtain an F-1 Visa application (Form I-20) once they are accepted into the Rockford College ESL program.
+Students will obtain an F-1 Visa application (Form I-20) once they are accepted into the Rockford University ESL program.
 Please see our Application Process.

 COURSE DESCRIPTIONSReading / Writing (R/W)